jlinford/Cloud-HPC-Hackathon-2021/Tutorials/CloverLeaf/README.md

 # CloverLeaf

-Proxy Application.
 CloverLeaf is a miniapp that solves the compressible Euler equations on a Cartesian grid, using an explicit, second-order accurate method.

 ## Compilation